 I class this walking route as one of the easier walks in the Peak District.
 That’s because the trail is well-trodden, paved, and easy to follow, and there isn’t much of an incline to worry about either.

-You can intensify the hike if you wish to.
-We actually turned our hike into a 14-mile circular walk, including Alport Castles.
-It was one of the toughest walks we did in the Peak District, but if you’re up for the challenge, I can promise you quite the adventure.
+You can intensify the hike if you wish.
+We turned our hike into a 14-mile circular walk, including Alport Castles.

 Other Things Worth Knowing

-Dogs: The entirety of B29 ‘Overexposed’ Crash Site trail is dog-friendly.
-Our 11-year-old Jack Russell/Chihuahua handled the route with no problems.
+Dogs: The entirety of the B29 ‘Overexposed’ Crash Site trail is dog-friendly.

-Weather: Be mindful that the weather can change quickly in the Moors, and they can become very disorientating in poor visibility.
+Weather: Be mindful that the weather can change quickly and the moors can be disorientating in poor visibility.

 Pushchair/Wheelchair Access: Unfortunately, this route is not accessible with a pushchair or wheelchair.